 - Completed: The respondent has completed and submitted the acknowledge form.

-This column indicates the number of days until the scheduled hearing.
+This column indicates the hearing date until it’s arrived.

-- Serve: Opens a dialog that allows the officer to electronically serve the respondent their case documents
+- E-Serve: Opens a dialog that allows the officer to electronically serve the respondent their case documents

-- View: Navigates to the case details page with more information on the case
+- View case details: Navigates to the case details page with more information on the case

 3. Serve a respondent

 An officer would click the “E-Serve” to deliver the case documents to the respondent electronically.
 Text messaging and email remains the most convenient and reliable way to serve, but law enforcement can choose any of the following means:

 LegalAtoms pre-populates the respondent information provided by the petitioner.
 The officer can override these values.

 3. Complete the proof of service form